-- •requests waiting to be downloaded
+- · requests waiting to be downloaded

-- •requests scheduled
+- · requests scheduled

-- •items being processed in the item pipeline
+- items being processed in the item pipeline

 If the idle state persists after all handlers of this signal have finished, the engine starts closing the spider.
-After the spider has finished closing, the spider_closed signal is sent.
+After the spider has finished closing, the :signal:'spider_closed' signal is sent.

-You can, for example, schedule some requests in your spider_idle handler to prevent the spider from being closed.
+You may raise a DontCloseSpider exception to prevent the spider from being closed.

-spider (Spider object) - the spider which has gone idle
+Parameters spider (Spider object) - the spider which has gone idle spider error

-spider error